What is threadworm and how can I treat it?

-If you’re worried about your child picking up threadworm, or whether you might have it yourself, then you’ve come to the right place.
+If you’re worried about your child picking up threadworm or you’re wondering whether you might have it yourself, then you’ve come to the right place.
+In this guide, we’ll explore all things threadworm and answer your most frequently asked questions about these annoying little worms.

 What is threadworm?

-Threadworm, which is also known as pinworm, is an uncomfortable condition that’s usually more common in children than adults.
+Threadworm, also known as pinworm, is an uncomfortable condition that’s usually more common in children than adults.
+It happens when your large intestine becomes infected with tiny parasitic threadworms, making you feel uncomfortable and itchy.

-You may not notice any symptoms right away, but if you or your child have threadworm then you may wake up more at night, or notice the worms in your poo.
+You may not notice any symptoms right away, but if you or your child have threadworm, then you may wake up more at night or notice the worms in your poo.

-What are the causes of threadworm?
+What are the causes of threadworms?

+Threadworm happens when you eat threadworm eggs or somehow transfer them into your mouth.
 These eggs then move into your large intestine, where they’ll hatch and begin laying eggs around your anus.

-Threadworms can make your bottom very itchy, and if you scratch you can get the threadworm eggs onto your fingers or beneath your fingernails, which can then spread to other surfaces or into your mouth again.
+These eggs can survive for 2 weeks before hatching when the cycle begins again.
+Threadworms can make your bottom very itchy.
+If you scratch, the threadworm eggs can get onto your fingers or beneath your fingernails, spreading to other surfaces or into your mouth again.

 What are the symptoms of threadworm?

-Threadworm has one tell tale symptom that’s more noticeable than the others, and that’s (you guessed it) the threadworm itself.
+Threadworm has one telltale symptom that’s more noticeable than the others, and that’s (you guessed it) the threadworm itself.

 Threadworms look like small, white strings of thread, which is where they got their name, and you may notice them in your poo after you’ve been to the toilet.